How Do Wishes Granted To Very Sick Kids Affect Their Health?

 Andrews also cautioned against too much optimism about the findings.
 "These kids still have a chronic illness and have to go through a lot of obstacles that you and I don't have to go through," Andrews says.
 "That's their reality, so I don't want people to think that just because these kids have Make-A-Wish that everything's fine."

-Dr. Arthur Lavin, chair of the American Academy of Pediatrics Committee on Psychosocial Aspects of Child and Family Health, says the findings make sense to him too.
+Dr. Arthur Lavin, chair of the American Academy of Pediatrics Committee on Psychosocial Aspects of Child and Family Health, says the findings make sense to him, too.
 But he also cautions that a child's worse health outcomes aren't a "failure" of the wish or of positive thinking.

-"We like to think you can only have improved health if you have an expensive medication, and those things can be critical to help," but being kind and caring to someone has an amazing impact on [their] health and well-being," Lavin says.
+"We like to think you can only have improved health if you have an expensive medication, and those things can be critical to help, but being kind and caring to someone has an amazing impact on [their] health and well-being," Lavin says.

 But the measurement of the effect of kindness isn't entirely clear or predictable, he notes.
 Even if such effects aren't as quantifiable as other therapies, Patel sees their value in less quantifiable terms.